cunilog/cunilog/basics.md

 | :------------------- | --- |
 | cunilogSingleThreaded | Only a single thread can use this target |
 | cunilogMultiThreaded  | Several threads can use this target but function calls block if the target is busy |
-| cunilogSingleThreadedSeparateLoggingThread cunilogMultiThreadedSeparateLoggingThread | A single or several threads can use this target but the actual work is done in a separate logging thread
+| cunilogSingleThreadedSeparateLoggingThread cunilogMultiThreadedSeparateLoggingThread | A single or multiple threads can use this target, and the actual work is done in a separate logging thread
 | cunilogMultiProcesses | Not implemented yet |

 Note that __cunilogSingleThreadedSeparateLoggingThread__ is meant for a single application thread only but the actual logging tasks are delegated to a separate logging thread via an event queue.
 On the other hand __cunilogMultiThreadedSeparateLoggingThread__ is meant to do the same in a multi-threaded application.
 However, both are currently implemented identically.